MarvinLvn/BabySLM/docs/installation/stela.md

 ### Installation instructions to train and evaluate STELA models (CPC+K-means+LSTM)

 Assuming you're in the BabySLM folder.
-First, make sure [sox](http://sox.sourceforge.net/) is installed. is installed and then run:
+First, make sure [sox](http://sox.sourceforge.net/) is installed, and then run:

 ```bash
 # Install CPC + K-means dependencies